Close Alert Banner

 The View from Sweden: Is Sweden a Nation Awash in a Gun Violence Crisis?
 What Canadian Law Enforcement Organizations Can Learn From How Swedish Police Leaders and Communicators Address Gun and Violent Crimes

-Speaker: Niclas Hallgren, Deputy Head of Police, Swedish Police Authority, Region Bergslagen
+Speaker: Niclas Hallgren, Deputy Head of Police, Swedish Police Authority, Police Region Bergslagen

 Speaker: Tommy Thorngren, Press Manager, Swedish Police Authority, Stockholm Police Region